-For the last little while I've been using CoSchedule.
-Like I mentioned on Friday, even though I'd heard about it from lots of other bloggers saying that they really liked using it, it took me awhile to try it myself.
-I'm glad I did though, because CoSchedule (affiliate link) makes sharing my posts so much easier!
-If you've never heard of CoSchedule before, check out this video to give you an idea of what it's all about.
+For the last little while I’ve been using CoSchedule.
+Like I mentioned on Friday, even though I’d heard about it from lots of other bloggers saying that they really liked using it, it took me awhile to try it myself.
+I’m glad I did though, because CoSchedule (affiliate link) makes sharing my posts so much easier!

 Now that you know what CoSchedule can do in general, I’ll share some details with you.
 All of these screenshots are from my own blog, so you can see how I use it.
 I was surprised at how quick the editorial calendar fills up with posts, drafts, and social media shares.

 Basically with CoSchedule you can keep track of posts, drafts, tasks, team members, and social media shares all in one place.
 First off, CoSchedule is an editorial calendar.
 I’ve mentioned before on the blog how much easier blogging is when I have drafts and posts scheduled and I know what I’m going to write about.
 There’s nothing worse than staring at an empty screen and having no idea what to write about.